xiangjunn/tp/docs/UserGuide.md

 ### FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SoConnect home folder.
+**A**: Install SoConnect in the other computer and copy over the contents from your previous SoConnect JSON file to the empty data file SoConnect creates on the other Computer.

 ### How to start SoConnect using Command Prompt